 Attend one class a week with our trainers

 Commit to short 5-10 minute training sessions each day

-Take the puppy to new and interesting places at least once a week.
+Once approved by our trainers, take the puppy to new and interesting (dog friendly) places at least once a week.

 There are temporary boarding homes available to help care for your puppy during vacations or unplanned circumstances when you can’t take your puppy with you.

 We will provide training equipment (ie. leash, collar), dog food and cover veterinary expenses provided they are not a result of negligence.
 We request that you provide bedding, treats and toys.

 Our goal is to have ten puppy raisers to help make these service dog teams a reality.
 Once we have met our goal of ten puppy raisers for our BRAVO K9 program, we can set a new goal and expand our programming into other areas.